mansueto-institute/cta-stop-watch/cta-stop-watch/report_automation/README.md

 * metrics add last month
 * add log statements for metrics run
 * full run of each
+* time is
+    * tomorrow done
+    * today done
+    * yesterday done
-* time is tomorrow, today, yesterday, a week ago
+    * a week ago done
+    * adding on correctly

+day started, trips processed
+csv by hand, open files with write,